 Make sure everything you do focuses on them and their needs, answer any questions they might have, and then make sure that you leave them some way to contact you in case they need a personal touch.

-After you have the length and structure of the course built in, then you can get started with actually filling in and producing the course.
+After you have the course’s length and structure built in, you can start filling in and producing the course.

 This is the most fun part, and once you get it out to your audience, they can start watching it, getting value, and will learn what you have to teach.